 The Mandela Washington Fellowship for Young African Leaders is the flagship program of the Young African Leaders Initiative (YALI) that empowers young people through academic coursework, leadership training, and networking.

-In 2019, the Fellowship will provide up to 700 outstanding young leaders from Sub-Saharan Africa with the opportunity to hone their skills at a U.S. higher education institution with support for professional development after they return home.
+Each year, the Fellowship provides up to 700 outstanding young leaders from Sub-Saharan Africa with the opportunity to hone their skills at a U.S. higher education institution with support for professional development after they return home.
 Institutes focus on leadership and skills development in one of three tracks: Business, Civic Engagement, or Public Management.

-Program Length6-week program at an Institute at a U.S. college or university then an opportunity for up to 70 Mandela Washington Fellows to participate in a 4-week Professional Development Experience with a U.S. business, civil society organization, or public agency.
+Program Length6-week program at a U.S. college or university then an opportunity for up to 70 Mandela Washington Fellows to participate in a 4-week Professional Development Experience with a U.S. business, civil society organization, or public agency.

 Eligibility and Application OverviewPublic applications are accepted.

 - Are between the ages of 25 and 35 on or before the application deadline, although exceptional applicants ages 21-24 will be considered;

 - Are not U.S. citizens or permanent residents of the United States;

 - Are eligible to receive a United States J-1 visa;

 - Are not employees or immediate family members of employees of the U.S. Government (including a U.S. embassy or consulate, USAID, and other U.S. Government entities);

 - Are proficient in reading, writing, and speaking English (applicants who are deaf should refer to the Application Instructions);